Epitech-R-Type/R-Type/Documentation/Level.md

 **SpawnInterval** is the amount of seconds (float) between two enemies spawned.

 **EnemyTypes** is a list of integers seperated by a space.

-BossType is the enum integer describing the boss, this includes the music.
+**BossType** is the enum integer describing the boss, this includes the music.

-**BossSpawnTimer** is the amount seconds until the boss spawns.

 <!-- ## Implemented Enemys and Bosses -->